 - DMG (dmg)

-For the traditional image types listed above you have the option of selecting “Verify after creation” within Disk Imager.
+For the traditional image types listed above, there is an option of selecting “Verify after creation” within Disk Imager.

-If selected a MD5 and SHA-1 will be calculated for the OUTPUT
+If “Verify after creation” is selected an MD5 and SHA-1 will be calculated for the OUTPUT.

 A summary of the hashing will be displayed in a pop-up window at the completion of the imaging and can also be found in the logs within the image output folder.